brain-facens/YOLOv6/README.md

-# ONNX YOLOv6 Object Detection
+# Cellphone detection using YOLOv6
  Python scripts performing object detection using the YOLOv6 model in ONNX.

 # Important